UserDna95/Supply-Chain-Dashboard-3/README.md

 Step 3)
 Create SQL queries to create and understand the KPI's of the overall supply chain data.

-A simple SQL query aggregates data such as finding out which sales channel is most profitable?
+A simple SQL query aggregates data, such as finding out which sales channel is most profitable.

   ```
 SELECT